Hex-asperated by all these Hex-plorative Hex-capades…and not a little Hex-ploited by these Hex-aggerated Hex puns…

 The creation of characters is simple but incredibly flexible.
 A Race of being is selected from a rather large shipping container crammed full of choice.
 (Demonborn, Gremlins, Trolls, Shifters, Half Elf, Dryad, Fallen ones and that is just the first few picked up at random)

-This Race card, containing a unique ability and modifiers that will be applied to a Role card, changing a Characters base role Vitals, Abilities and skill statistics.
+This Race card, containing a unique ability and modifiers that will be applied to a Role card, changing a Characters base roll Vitals, Abilities and skill statistics.
 A second, slightly larger shipping container full of role cards is available…ooooh the agony of choice (Tinkersmith, Divine One, Oracle, Necromancer and so on).

 Each of these Role cards contains 2 special talents/abilities to add to the mix.
 It must be becoming very clear just how ridiculously many character combinations are possible.
 I ought to be diligent and look this figure up but, well ner!…I suspect it must be in the region of 700+ combinations…maybe?
-There are 30 odd Race cards and 24 odd Role cards…I will let the statastitians do the Maths here.
+There are 30 odd Race cards and 24 odd Role cards…I will let the statisticians do the Maths here.
 That is a staggering figure, what ever the outcome, to contend with when considering replay-ability and all this before the game has even begun.

 Although there are a significant number of small details to be aware of from a rules point of view, the actual gameplay is very straight forward.
 A nice Game Procedure board is supplied outlining each phase of the game which is a nice touch reducing the need to refer to the rules too often during those early steps within the Valley of the Dead King.